y-jar/y-jar/README.md

 ### My Goals in Tech

 - Learning how things work
-- flexing things i am a compleate novice on. #idiocy
+- flexing things i am a complete novice on. #idiocy